theupdateframework/taps/candidate-fulcio-tap.md

       “bundle”:  BUNDLE }
       , ... ]
 ```
-Where BUNDLE is an object that contains the proof of inclusion in the transparency log, signed tree head, and Fulcio X.509 signing certificate in PEM format, conforming to the [format defined by Sigstore](https://github.com/sigstore/protobuf-specs/blob/main/protos/sigstore_bundle.proto).
+Where BUNDLE is an object that contains the transparency log verification information, Fulcio X.509 signing certificate, and a signature over targets metadata, conforming to the [format defined by Sigstore](https://github.com/sigstore/protobuf-specs/blob/main/protos/sigstore_bundle.proto).
+The transparency log verification information includes a signed timestamp (SET) from Rekor promising inclusion in the Rekor transparency log.

 ## Signing
-In order to sign metadata using Fulcio, a developer would:
+In order to sign metadata using Fulcio, a developer MUST:

-* Generate a key pair locally
-* Initiate an OIDC session to obtain a signed identity token containing an identity such as an email from an OIDC provider
+* Initiate an OIDC session to obtain an identity token signed by the OIDC identity provider's public key containing the developer's IDENTITY.
+* Generate a key pair locally.
-* Perform a challenge by signing the subjest of the identity token with the public key
+* Create a certificate signing request containing the subject of the identity token.
+Sign this certificate with the generated private key.
-* Request a short-lived certificate from Fulcio
+* Request a short-lived certificate from Fulcio by sending the certificate signing request along with the identity token.
-   * Fulcio will upload the certificate to a Certificate Transparency log
+   * Fulcio will upload the certificate to a Certificate Transparency log.
-* Use the generated private key to create signature over targets metadata
+* Use the generated private key to create signature over targets metadata.
-* Upload the certificate to the timestamped Rekor transparency log.
-Rekor will return a proof of inclusion and a signed tre head.
+* Upload the certificate, signature, and hash of the targets metadata to the timestamped Rekor transparency log.
+Rekor will return an SET with a timestampe that indicates that Rekor recieved the request and will include it in the log.
-* Create a bundle that contains the signature, Fulcio certificate, proof of inclusion, and signed tree head
+* Create a bundle that contains the signature, Fulcio certificate, SET.
-* Upload the metadata, including the bundle to the repository
+* Upload the metadata, including the bundle to the repository.

-The repository would automatically perform verification (see below) with Fulcio and the transparency log to ensure that the certificate is current and valid.
-If the signature is uploaded to the repository during the validity window of the Fulcio certificate, the repository MAY skip the Rekor timestamp verification.

 Most of these steps SHOULD be done automatically using a tool, to simplify operations for developers and minimise the risk of human errors.